jessepav/libgdx-wiki-old/Deploying-as-an-Applet.md

 **NOTICE:** This page is outdated.
-Java applets are no longer supported by any major browser other than Internet Explorer.
+Java applets are no longer supported by any major web browser other than Internet Explorer.
+See [HTML5 Backend and GWT Specifics](https://github.com/libgdx/libgdx/wiki/HTML5-Backend-and-GWT-Specifics) instead.

 ## Rationale ##